Moster2698/StatisticalModels-UNIVR/README.md

-Project for the course of Statistical Models
+** Project for the course of Statistical Models **

+This is the project of Data science course.